 Rotary Centennial Park

 Location.
-41° 1.001′ N, 76° 51.403′ W. Marker is in Milton, Pennsylvania, in Northumberland County.
+41° 1.003′ N, 76° 51.412′ W. Marker is in Milton, Pennsylvania, in Northumberland County.
 Marker is at the intersection of S. Front Street and Mahoning Street on S. Front Street.
 Touch for map.
 Marker is in this post office area: Milton PA 17847, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named Rotary Centennial Park (a few steps from this marker); On This Site Stood the Second Stone House in Milton